mgrmtech/guacbui/README.md

 ```

 ### convertXlsxToObj: (excelFilePathWithImportData) => importData
-- Please look at the `template.xlsx` file inside the `data` folder in this repo, to  get an idea on how we should structure the data in the excel file — `excelFilePathWithImportData`.
+- Please look at the `template.xlsx` file inside the `example` folder in this repo, to get an idea on how we should structure the data in the excel file — `excelFilePathWithImportData`.

 ### importer: (baseURL, authToken, data) => void
 - This function imports all users, groups, userGroupAssociations; and approriately assign perms as specified in the `data` object: